michalmietlinski/2025-simple-scripts/midi-functions/README.md

 1. List available MIDI devices
 2. Let you select a device (or automatically connect if only one is available)
 3. Start listening for MIDI input
-4. Convert MIDI notes to keyboard shortcuts
+4. Convert MIDI notes to keyboard shortcuts or chord actions

+## How It Works

+### Single Notes
+- Press and release a mapped note to trigger its action
+- Actions execute on key release to allow for chord detection

+### Chords
+- Press multiple notes (in any order)
+- Hold them all down
+- Release all notes to trigger the chord action
+- If no chord is recognized, no action is taken

 ## Requirements
 - Node.js